kclim1/notes-app/README.md

 ## Features
 - **User Authentication**: Sign up via local passport or sign in via google and github.
+- **Realtime Collaboration**: Share note with multiple users and collaborate together.
 - **User-friendly Interface**: Simple and straightforward UI with option to turn on dark mode.
 - **Confirmation Modals**: Custom modals for confirmation from sweetalerts library.